SAP-samples/cloud-extension-html5-sample/mission/scp-setup/README.md

      ![Check account](./images/check-booster2.png)

-4. You can check that all necessary roles already assigned for the Administrator users to access *Business Application Studio*, *Portal* and *Continous Integration & Delivery service*.
+4. You can check that all necessary roles already assigned for the Administrator users to access *Business Application Studio*, *Launchpad* and *Continous Integration & Delivery service*.

      ![Check account](./images/adminRole.png)